Deep End (film): Plot

-Mike has left school at 15 to earn his keep.
-He finds a job in a public bath in East London.
-He is trained by Susan, in her mid-twenties.
-Susan can be fun-loving and affectionate yet often coldly serious or cruel.
-Mike's first female client asks him to help her undress and pushes his head into her bosom, talking amorously about George Best.
-Mike feels violated, and at first does not want to accept the tip Susan brings him.
-Susan tells him the flirtatious role-play is a normal practice at the baths for larger tips and encourages him to serve some of her female clients.
+Fifteen-year old Mike has left school to work in a public bath in East London.
+Susan, who is in her mid-twenties, trains Mike.
+His first female client asks him to help her undress and pushes his head into her bosom, talking amorously about George Best.
+Mike feels violated, and refuses the tip Susan offers.
+She explains the flirtatious role-play is normal practice at the baths and encourages him to serve some of her female clients, who will tip well.

-Mike becomes infatuated with Susan.
-He gets into a scrap with some boys making vulgar comments about her and falls into the pool.
-Susan spies on him naked in the boiler room putting on his dried clothes.

-Susan has a well-off fiancé, Chris.
-Mike also discovers that Susan is having an affair with Mike's former gym teacher, who’s married and brings his girls swimming class to the pool.
-Mike follows Susan as she leaves with Chris.
-Chris pressures Susan to go into a soft-core adult movie theatre.
-In the theatre, Susan pushes Chris away.
+Mike, infatuated with Susan, fights with boys making vulgar comments about her and falls into the pool.
+Susan spies on him changing into dry clothes.
+Mike discovers that Susan is cheating on her fiancé Chris with Mike's former gym teacher, a married man who brings his female swimming class to the pool.
+Mike follows Chris and Susan into a soft-core adult movie theatre.
 Mike sits directly behind the couple.
-He strokes his face along Susan's arm.
-She does nothing.
-Mike reaches around the seat and fondles her breast.
-Susan slaps him and tells Chris that a stranger is "touching her up."
-As Chris gets the manager, Susan kisses Mike deeply.
-He’s overjoyed.
+After Susan rejects Chris' physical advances, Mike strokes his face along Susan's arm, then fondles her breast.
+Susan slaps him and when Chris goes to report the incident to the theatre manager, she kisses Mike deeply.

-Mike, in a suit, tries to impress Susan by going to the Soho nightclub Chris is taking her, but it’s too expensive.
-He waits outside eating multiple hotdogs.
-Down the street, Mike steals an advertising photo cutout of a stripper who resembles Susan.
-He confronts Susan with it on the London Underground, flying into a tantrum when she refuses to tell him if she is the woman in the photo.
-Leaving Susan on the Tube, he takes the cutout to the baths after hours and swims naked, embracing it.
-He has a mental image where he's holding the actual Susan.
-Mike has been rejecting other opportunities for sex, such as his former girlfriend who comes to the baths and directly propositions him, and a prostitute with a broken leg near the Soho nightclub who offered him a discount.
+Mike tries to impress Susan by going to the Soho nightclub Chris takes her to, but he can't afford the cover charge and waits outside eating hotdogs.
+Down the street, Mike sees an advertising photo cutout of a stripper resembling Susan.
+He confronts Susan about it on the London Underground.
+When Susan refuses to answer if she is the woman, Mike angrily leaves her on the Tube.
+After hours he takes the cutout to the baths and embraces it while swimming naked, imagining he's holding the actual Susan.
+Mike has been rejecting opportunities for sex, from his ex-girlfriend to a prostitute with a broken leg near the Soho nightclub.